sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 ![DHCP snooping deployment](ds_deployment.png)

 DHCP clients connect through untrusted ports.
+Ports connected to DHCP servers are configured as trusted ports.
 DHCP messages from clients received on untrusted ports are forwarded to the trusted ports in the same VLAN.

-In enterprise and campus networks, the most common denial of service issue encountered is that of an end-user connecting a consumer-grade router at their desk ignorant that the device they plugged in could act as a DHCP server by default.
-This DHCP server could potentially begin assigning IP addresses to hosts within the network thereby causing network connectivity issues and in many cases, major service disruptions:

- - Best case being DHCP clients being assigned an invalid IP address disconnecting them from the rest of the network.
- - Worst case being DHCP clients been assigned an IP address used by core network infrastructure devices (example:  VLAN interface on the core switch or a firewall interface) causing serious network disruptions and conflicts.
+By configuring ports connected to DHCP servers as trusted, DHCP snooping drops any DHCP server to client messages received on untrusted ports.
+This prevents DHCP spoofing attacks by rogue DHCP servers which are connected to ports which are untrusted.

+By checking the source MAC address in the Ethernet header with the client MAC address in the DHCP header, DHCP snooping can minimize malicious DHCP clients from acquiring a lease and as a result deny resources to legitimate clients.
+By checking the interface/vlan for an incoming DHCP packet against a binding entry for an existing client, it is possible to stop a malicious clients to masquerade as a legitimate client.

 Go back to [Beginning of the document](#dhcp-snooping).
 ## 2.2 Functional Description